25th-floor/serializing/README.md

 # TODO

-- Caching for reflection and annotation parsing
+- Substitute the own annotation parsing with some already existing code like Doctrine's in order to support stuff like caching